evergreen-ci/action/README.md

 ## Example usage

-This action is not published.
-The example below demonstrates checking it out to use it.
+This action is not published, so you must check it out with actions/checkout to use it.

 ```
 on: [push]